shohel1arman/TrustSkin_R/README.md

 cd ../..
 ```

-Expected after unzip: `HAM10000_metadata.csv`, plus images in `HAM10000_images_part_1/` and `HAM10000_images_part_2/`.
-If your unzip produces a single combined image folder, pass that one folder to `--image-dirs` instead of two.
+After unzipping you should have `HAM10000_metadata.csv` and images in `HAM10000_images_part_1/` and `HAM10000_images_part_2/`.
+If your unzip drops everything into one image folder instead of two, just pass that single folder to `--image-dirs`.

-**External validation (Phase 7):** ISIC 2018/2019, label- and preprocessing-mapped, kept isolated from all development.
-It is never seen during training or model selection.
+External data (ISIC 2018/2019) is used only for the out-of-domain check and is kept away from all training and model selection.

-The class distribution is heavily imbalanced (NV dominates), so the project emphasizes macro-averaged metrics, balanced accuracy, MCC, and per-class analysis over raw accuracy.

 ---

-## Phase 1 workflow
+## Running it

-**1. Build leakage-controlled splits.** HAM10000 has multiple images per lesion (`lesion_id`); if one lesion appears in two splits, metrics are inflated.
-The script groups by `lesion_id`, stratifies approximately by class, and hard-fails if any lesion leaks.
-Roughly 70/10/20 by lesion.
+**1. Make the splits.** HAM10000 has several images of the same lesion, so splitting by image leaks.
+This groups by `lesion_id`, stratifies roughly by class, and stops with an error if any lesion ends up in two splits.
+Roughly 70/10/20.

 ```bash
 uv run python -m src.data.prepare_splits \